- What type of records are available?

 Sporting Licenses are free to qualified NAA members (annual membership fee is $50.00).
 Members of NAA Air Sport Associations can obtain a Sporting License for $45.00.
 Sporting Licenses are issued for participation in one discipline only – airplanes, balloons, gliders, etc. If an individual wishes to participate in more than one discipline, additional sporting licenses must be obtained at a cost of $45.00 each.

 Record attempts must be overseen by qualified, objective individuals without any perceived conflict of interest.
 NAA’s Contest & Records Board is comprised of individuals who specialize in observing record attempts.
 In some instances, ATC personnel may be used as observers.
 In any case, having an observer appointed to your record attempt should be one of the first steps of the process.

-Both you and the observer should be familiar with the operation of any specialized equipment (barograph, flight recorder, video camera, etc.) that will be used to document your attempt.
+Both you and the observer must be familiar with the operation of any specialized equipment (e.g., GNSS flight recorder) that will be used to document your attempt.
 Practicing using the equipment before the big day is highly recommended.

-Yes, even if a secure device such as a GPS (GNSS) flight recorder is used during the record attempt, an official observer must be present.
+Yes, even if a secure device such as a GNSS flight recorder is used during the record attempt, an official observer must be present.
 In addition to sealing and installing the recording device, the observer must certify other details of the flight independent of the recorded data.
 This includes (but is not limited to): make, model, and serial number of the recording device; time that the recording device is turned on and off; aircraft make, model, and registration information; and takeoff and landing times.
 It may also be necessary for the observer to witness weighing of the aircraft to ensure that it is within limits of a particular record class.